 Her heels hit the pavement in staccato bursts.
 They were after her.
 Five of them.
 Guns drawn.

-Short, choppy sentences heighten tension.
+Short, choppy sentences heighten story tension.
 Alternately, long, loopy sentences have their uses:

 Edward’s pale marble skin erupted in a shimmering display as soon as he stepped into the lazy beam of afternoon sunshine.
 A light seemed to leak from his very soul and out of his pores, like a million twinkling stars dotting the nighttime firmament, each fleck of glitter as dazzling as the next.

 Martha and Whitney, that was for you!
-You get my drift. 🙂 So be aware of length, and you’ll be on your way to writing good sentences that enhance the tone of your work.
+You get my drift. 🙂 So be aware of length, and you’ll be on your way to finding the qualities of good writing that enhance the tone of your work.

 How to Use Punctuation